cassiancc/ASE220-02-petshelter/README.md

 Christian Lane - Bugfixes, including duplicate index loading glitch.
 Code cleanup.
 Added code to clear pet input text after a pet has been added.

 Jeffrey Perdue - Rewrote parts of the add pet code to use Jquery, added support for editing and deleting pets

+## Assignment 6

+Cassian Godsted - Changed code to send GET requests to Jsonblob instead of local file, wrote code to send PUT requests to Jsonblob whenever a pet is added, edited or deleted.

+Christian Lane -

+Jeffrey Perdue -